arashsm79/two-bit-multiplier/README.md

 A simple two's complement two bit multiplier developed in Proteus.
 This is a perfect example onfor developing simple circuits in Proteus for novice logic designers.

+The truth tables and Karnaugh's maps for the functions are uploaded in the form of a PDF.

 What it does is, basically it receives two, two bit numbers in two's complement and shows their product on two 7-segments; one for the sign and one for the value itself.